 I am a neuropsychologist working on sensory processing for perception and the guidance of action.
 I gained my PhD, working in London and Oxford on sensorimotor consequences of hemispherectomy under supervision of Larry Weiskrantz and Faraneh Vargha-Khadem.
 Next, I spent a year at Frenchay Hospital in Bristol investigating outcome after stroke rehabilitation after which I moved to St. Andrews University to work as a postdoc with David Milner on visual perception and action.

-In 2000 I started at Utrecht University, where I have been appointed recently as professor of Neuropsychology of Perception.
+In 2000 I started at Utrecht University, where I have been appointed as professor of Neuropsychology in 2012.
 A copy of my inaugural speech can be found here (in Dutch).

 Visual control of action

-The research has been funded by grants from NWO (vidi, vici, project grants), de Hersenstichting, the Leverhulme Trust and the Scottish Department of Health
+The research has been funded by grants from NWO (vidi, vici, project grants), de Hersenstichting, Het Parkinsonfonds, the Leverhulme Trust and the Scottish Department of Health